 Absolutes are pure Essential oils that have been extracted from plants by solvents, rather than distillation.
 This method is used when the flower or plant is too delicate to be processed using heat.

 Carrier oils are mainly nut, seed or vegetable oils, usually cold pressed.
-Carrier oils are used to dilute
+It is used to dilute

 Pure Essential oils prior to topical application.

 Fragrant oils, also known as aromatic oils are not known to have any direct healing properties, but they can certainly have a calming and uplifting effect.

 Synergistic blends are a combination of pure Essential oils that have been blended together to enhance their healing properties.
 It can be used in baths, vaporizers, burners, compresses and for inhalation and massage.

 Essential Oils And Their Therapeutic Effects

 Originating from Asia, Rosemary Essential oil is a valuable ally in the fight against obesity and cellulite.

 While being useful in terms of improving memory and relieving headaches, migraines, mental fatigue and nervous exhaustion, Rosemary is the oil you can choose for stimulating hair growth.

 Rosemary is also quite useful in the treatment of conditions like diarrhea, flatulence, dyspepsia, colitis, jaundice and hepatic dysfunction.
 Conditions like muscle aches and arthritis, bronchitis, phlegm, asthma, sinusitis, cough, acne, eczema and dermatitis can also be relieved with the use of Rosemary Essential oil.